danhawker/ansible-role-cornerstone/README.md

     # Prefix - What prefix for objects to use.
 Eg myenv, myapp, etc
     cornerstone_prefix: cornerstone

+    # Tags - Tags that can be used.
+    cornerstone_tag_purpose: "Openshift"
+    cornerstone_tag_role: "Master"

     # Cornerstone VM Name
     cornerstone_vm_name: "{{ cornerstone_prefix }}-vm"